L-Aspartic-4-semialdehyde

-L-Aspartic-4-semialdehyde (also L-aspartate-4-semialdehyde) is an α-amino acid derivative of aspartate.
+L-Aspartic-4-semialdehyde is an α-amino acid derivative of aspartate.
 It is an important intermediate in the aspartate pathway, which is a metabolic pathway present in bacteria and plants.
 The aspartate pathway leads to the biosynthesis of a variety of amino acids from aspartate, including lysine, methionine, and threonine.

 Aspartate pathway

 The aspartate pathway is an amino acid metabolic pathway present in bacteria and plants that deal with converting aspartate to other amino acids through a series of reactions and intermediates.
 L-Aspartate-4-semialdehyde serves as one of the first intermediates in the pathway and as an important step of differentiation in the pathway.

 L-Aspartate-4-semialdehyde is synthesized by the enzyme aspartate semialdehyde dehydrogenase, which catalyzes the following reversible chemical reaction: